 (form to be completed to submit request)

-Process for members of the public who wish to address the Meeting regarding an item on the Agenda.
-Agendas are available from midday on the Wednesday preceding the Meeting on Council's website and from Council's Customer Service Counters.
+Process for members of the public who wish to address the meeting regarding an item on the Agenda.
+Agendas are available from midday on the Wednesday preceding the meeting on the Agenda, Minutes & Audio Recording page and from Council's Customer Service centres.

-A Request to Speak form is to be completed and submitted by 2.00pm on the Council Meeting day by via email, fax or delivery in person to one of our Service Centres.
+A request to speak form is to be completed and submitted by 2.00pm on the day of the Council Meeting by email, fax or in person to one of our Service Centres.

 *Please note that public submissions made in accordance with section 223 of the Local Government Act 1989 are not required to complete a form to speak.
-Your will need to indicate in your submission that you would like to address Council in support of your submission.
-Speakers have 5 minutes to address Council.
-Council is required to give public notice, such examples where a person has a right to make a submission under section 223 include:
+You will need to indicate in your submission that you would like to address Council in support of your submission.
+Speakers have 5 minutes to address Council on items that have been out on public exhibition.
+Examples where a person has a right to make a submission under section 223 include: